 Column Description Action Type of action to perform.
-Click the action to go to Action Details.
+Click the action to go to Action Details .
 Scheduled Time The earliest time to perform the action.
 Succeeded Number of clients on which this action was successful.
 Failed Number of clients on which this action has failed.
-Pending Number of clients on which this action is currently running

-Column Description Total Total number of clients on which this action has been scheduled.
+Pending Number of clients on which this action is currently running Total Total number of clients on which this action has been scheduled.

-1.10.4.
+2.11.4.
 Archived Actions

 The Schedule > Archived Actions section shows actions that you have marked as archived.
 Use the Filter by Action field to search the list.
 Completed or failed actions can be archived.

-1.10.5.
+For more information about actions, see Administration > Actions.

+2.11.5.
 Action Chains